Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 III.
 New code should be tested with unit tests and documented (see below).

 IV.
+All contributions will get a header with (c) Deltares

-New code should not lead to new dependencies.
+V. New code should not lead to new dependencies.
 If you think a new dependency is needed, contact us before making your changes.
 The current dependencies are given in:
 [wiki PL](https://github.com/Deltares/ProbabilisticLibrary/wiki/Tools-and-other-software)

-V. Make a pull request for your contribution, or create a issue with your suggestion.

 VI.
-All contributions will get a header with (c) Deltares
+Make a pull request for your contribution, or create a issue with your suggestion.

 # Code guide lines

-We follow a part of the guide lines of [AirSim](https://github.com/microsoft/AirSim/blob/main/docs/coding_guidelines.md) with a few exceptions :
+We follow a part of the guidelines of [AirSim](https://github.com/microsoft/AirSim/blob/main/docs/coding_guidelines.md) with a few exceptions :